 We refer customers to third-party partner agents when we do not have a lead agent available due to high demand or geographic limitations.
 Our dependence on partner agents can be particularly heavy in certain new markets as we build our operations to scale in those markets.
 Our partner agents are independent licensed agents affiliated with other brokerages and we do not have any control over their actions.
 We may not be able to attract and retain quality partner agents, and they may not offer the high-quality customer service that we expect.
 If our partner agents were to provide diminished quality of customer service, engage in malfeasance, or otherwise violate the law, MLS or other broker rules and regulations, our reputation and business may be harmed.
 Improper actions involving our partner agents may also lead to direct legal claims against us based on agency, vicarious, or other theories of liability, which, if determined adversely, could increase our costs, affect the use of partner agents as part of our business model and subject us to liability for their actions, including revocation of our licenses and suspension of business operations.
-Our partner agents may also disagree with us and our strategies regarding the business or our interpretation of our respective rights and obligations under our partner relationships.
+Our partner relationships.
 This could lead to disputes with our partner agents.
 To the extent we have such disputes, the attention of our management and our partner agents will be diverted, which may harm our business.